topfreegames/pitaya-bot/docs/workflow.md

 ### Delete All

-It will delete everything that is related to pitaya-bot, which is inside the kubernetes cluster and is mentioned in the config.yaml.
+It will delete everything that is related to pitaya-bot inside the kubernetes cluster and is mentioned in the config.yaml.